 Purpose

-This document has been developed to set out the complete technical requirements for connecting large computational loads to the Ontario power system.
-It includes both the existing technical requirements for general load facilities and newly developed technical requirements that aim to address potential adverse impacts on system reliability caused by the specific load behaviors of large computational loads.
+This document has been developed to set out the complete technical requirements for connecting large computational loads (LCL) to the Ontario power system.
+It includes both the existing technical requirements for general load facilities and newly developed technical requirements that aim to address potential adverse impacts on system reliability caused by the specific load behaviors of LCLs.

 Computational load refers to loads attributable to information technology computing equipment, including servers, data storage systems, and networking hardware.
 Such loads are commonly associated with data centres, AI compute clusters, and cryptocurrency mining operations, among other facilities.

-Specific load behaviours of large computational loads leading to the new requirements in this document include:
+Specific load behaviours of LCLs leading to the new requirements in this document include:

 Large load size within one project.